Nord Aviation

-Nord-Aviation (lit.
+Société nationale de constructions aéronautiques Nord Aviation (lit.
 'National Aeronautical Construction Company North Aviation') was a state-owned French aircraft manufacturer.
-The bulk of its facilities were based on the site of Bourges airport, in the département of Cher, in central France.
+The bulk of its facilities were based at the Bourges airport in central France.

-On 1 October 1954, Nord Aviation was created as a result of the acquisition of SFECMAS (Société française d'étude et de construction de matériels aéronautiques spéciaux) by SNCAN (Société nationale de constructions aéronautiques du Nord).
+On 1 October 1954, Nord Aviation was created as a result of the merger of SFECMAS and SNCAN.
 The company's name, Nord, also became commonly used as a generic name referring to the Pingouin light aircraft.
 It manufactured numerous aircraft; perhaps Nord Aviation's most successful aircraft was the Nord Noratlas, a utility transport used by both military and civilian customers.
 Other aircraft included general aviation, trainers and experimental aircraft, as well as other transports.
 Nord Aviation also developed and produced its own range of missiles; perhaps the most famous of these was the Exocet, a sea-skimming anti-ship missile.

-On 1 March 1970, Nord Aviation merged with Sud Aviation to create Société nationale d'industrie aérospatiale (SNIAS), which was promptly renamed Aérospatiale.
-In 2000, this company merged into European Aerospace Corporation EADS, which was then renamed to the Airbus Group.
+On 1 March 1970, Nord Aviation merged with Sud Aviation and SEREB to form the 'Société nationale d'industrie aérospatiale (SNIAS), which would soon after be renamed Aérospatiale.